GW-ASU/Transformer_LR/README.md

 # Data

-data\_karst.mat: Inputs and target variables for training and validation, compiled for nine snow-dominated karst watersheds in the Western U.S. The first dimension represents each watershed in the following order:
+data\data_karst.mat: Inputs and target variables for training and validation, compiled for nine snow-dominated karst watersheds in the Western U.S. The first dimension represents each watershed in the following order:

 1. Little Bighorn River
 2. Salina Creek